zhaaaa7/javascript/weird-parts-note.md

 console.log(greeting); //Hello
 ```

-7. Closure
+7. Closure -- closing in all the variables that it is supposed to have access to
-It return a function that can have access to the variables in the outer function, js engin will retain all of them even after the outer function execution context is cleared.
+Return a function that can have access to the variables in the outer function,.
 ```javascript
 function greet(whattosay){
 	return function(name){